Gamers!

 Gamers! (ゲーマーズ!, Gēmāzu!) is a Japanese light novel series, written by Sekina Aoi and illustrated by Saboten.
 Fujimi Shobo published twelve volumes from March 2015 to October 2019, under the Fujimi Fantasia Bunko imprint.
 An anime television series adaptation produced by Pine Jam aired from July to September 2017.

 Plot

 Keita Amano, a high school student and gamer, meets the beautiful school idol Karen Tendō, who invites him to the school's Gaming Club.
 After finding it is centered around competitive gaming, he declines her offer.
 This rejection sets off a chain of events in the lives of Keita and his friends, in matters of video games, romance, and misunderstandings along the way.

 Characters

-In the light novels, each characters take turns narrating the chapters.
+Each characters take turns narrating the chapters in the light novels.